 .

-Right-click on the target database.
+Right-click the target database.
 Choose Drop Database.

 Click Drop Database.